How to Clean Hair Clippers Without Alcohol

 3. Removing Hair and Debris

-• Clean the removable parts by rinsing them under warm running water to remove hair and debris.
+• Rinse the removable parts under warm running water to eliminate loose hair.

-• Avoid using excessive force to prevent damage to the clipper components.
+• Avoid using too much force to prevent damaging delicate components.

 4. Choosing Non-Alcoholic Cleaning Solutions